43 things to do in Norfolk with kids

 Wide open beaches and traditional seaside resorts, historic houses and castles, family attractions like zoos, cities and nature reserves, seals and dinosaurs – when it comes to things to do in Norfolk with kids, you’re spoiled for choice.

 contains affiliate links*

-Splitting our summer trip between Norwich and the coast at Cromer, our Norfolk family holiday tried to pack in as many days out as possible (although reluctantly I had to leave the Norfolk Broads for another time) yet still left plenty on our wishlist.
+Spending our latest trip near the border with Suffolk, we split another recent summer trip between Norwich and the coast at Cromer, so each Norfolk family holiday tries to pack in as many days out as possible – although there’s still plenty on our wishlist (reluctantly I keep leaving the Norfolk Broads for another time).

 So whatever makes the perfect trip for you, I’ve picked out some of the top things to do in Norfolk with kids to start you off.

 There’s around 90 miles of coast in Norfolk, so you’re never far from the beach in this part of East Anglia – and when the tide’s out, there seems to be twice as much sky and sand here as almost anywhere else in the UK.

 You can’t go wrong if you’re hoping for somewhere to make sandcastles, but for a few of Norfolk’s best beaches with kids, don’t miss these.